Estimated reading time: 10 minutes

-I wanted to ask the fans what they thought were some of the best Christmas cookies to make that were budget-friendly and so I went on the hunt.
+I wanted to ask the fans what they thought were some of the best Christmas cookies to make that were budget-friendly, so I went on the hunt.

-There were 4 things I was looking for in each recipe for Christmas cookies:
+There were four things I was looking for in each recipe for Christmas cookies:

 - Baking Tools

 What I could not do is taste these recipes; however, some of my fans have and have given them the thumbs up.

 Once you have a few recipes for Christmas cookies under your baking belt, you can use them every year or try to find new Christmas cookies to add to the line-up.

 Top 5 Budget Christmas Cookies

 White Chocolate Dipped Peppermint Sugar Cookies from Cooking Classy

 Italian Biscotti Dipping Cookies from The Merchant Baker

 These are our version of the Italian Anginetti Cookie